microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 	/**
 	 * Code actions were requested automatically.
 	 *
-	 * This typically happens when current selection in a file changes, but can
+	 * This typically happens when the current selection in a file changes,
-	 * also be triggered when file content changes.
+   * but can also be triggered when file content changes.
 	 */
 	export const Automatic: 2 = 2;
 }